wtraylor/HadCM3B_60ka_for_LPJ-GUESS/README.md

 **Do not change the original filenames!**

+> TODO: Explain the folder structure in `external_files` and how to verify the checksums.

 ### Limited Diskspace
 The intermediary files in `tmp/` and the output files in `output/` might take up a lot of diskspace.
 If you have limited space on your local hard drive, you can mount or symlink the `output/` and the `tmp/` from another drive here, overriding the automatically created folders.
 Do this before calling `make`.